gbaranov/gifshare/README.md

 ## Gif Share Application
-Single page app that allows you to search in thousands gif's from Gyphy database.
+Single page app that allows you to search in thousands gifs from Gyphy database.

 ## Libraries used
 React, Bootstrap, [React-share](https://www.npmjs.com/package/react-share)